We think this TV show stands out for:

 What parents need to know

-Parents need to know that this addictive primetime drama is meant for an adult audience and has many adult themes, including sexual relationships among most of the show's characters, in addition to copious blood and occasionally graphic surgeries.
+Parents need to know that Grey's Anatomy is an addictive primetime drama meant for an adult audience and that has many adult themes, including sexual relationships among most of the show's characters, in addition to copious blood and occasionally graphic surgeries.
 There's some mild language, too, and characters often turn to alcohol to relieve occupational stress.
 For adults who like medical soap operas, it's an excellent choice; just make sure the kids are asleep first.

 What's the story?